roshan-raj/Alumni-Connect/README.md

 # Alumni-Connect
-Mini project using MEAN stack.
+Web application to allow old and new students of a university to communicate with each other.
+Developed using MEAN stack.

 # Backend used
 I have used [MLab](https://mlab.com/) to store my database.